MSD-IRIMAS/CF-4-TSC/README.md

 --output-directory : The output directory, by default the output is saved into 'results/'
 ```

+# Adaptation of code

+The change that should be done is the directory in which the datasets are stored.<br>
+The variable to be changed is [in this line](https://github.com/MSD-IRIMAS/CF-4-TSC/blob/4acebb612786c43d4f72d4c3de3b0d97667c0625/utils/utils.py#L12) ```folder_path```.

 ## Results

 ### CO-FCN -- see [results csv](results/CO-FCN/results_UCR_128.csv) on the 128 datasets of the [UCR Archive](https://www.cs.ucr.edu/~eamonn/time_series_data/)